 Refer to section 7.4: Major in Environment - B.Sc.(Ag.Env.Sc.) and B.Sc. for the general guidelines and regulations, which apply to all domains in the Major in Environment program.

 7.5.1 Atmospheric Environment and Air Quality Domain

 This domain is open only to students in the B.Sc.
-Major in En
+Major in Environment program in the Faculty of Science.